uswitch/trustyle/README.md

 ## Deploying
-Run `npx run build-all` to build all of the packages as well as the collected library.
-Then `npx lerna publish` to upload to NPM.
+Run `npx lerna run build` to build all of the packages, then `npx lerna publish` to upload to NPM.

 ## Development
 Run `npm install` at the project root.
 It is not necessary at any time to descend into individual packages to install modules, lint or build — it is all done from the root.